fafty/fafty-frontend/README.md

 ## Development server

-Run `nx serve fafty` for a dev server.
+Run `nx serve main` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests

-Run `nx test fafty` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test main` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `nx e2e fafty-e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `nx e2e main-e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 ## Build

-Run `nx build fafty` to build the project.
+Run `nx build main` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Understand your workspace